Moscow at a Glance

 In addition to said international schools, many embassies in Moscow organize native-language schooling for children of embassy employees on their own premises.
 Children of other expats from the respective countries may be admitted as well.
 Currently, some of the embassies offering this type of schooling include the diplomatic representations of Poland, Bulgaria, India, Indonesia, Iran, Iraq and Korea.

-Selected International Schools
+Selected International Schools in Moscow

 - Anglo-American School of Moscow